What is nasopharyngeal cancer?

 - Undifferentiated carcinoma

 Each of these types is seen more often in some areas of the world than in others.
 In southern China, where NPC is much more common, nearly all cases are the undifferentiated type.
-In the United States, where NPC is rare, the keratinizing type is seen more often.
+In the United States, where NPC is rare, about 1 out of 5 cases are the keratinizing type.

 Even though these types look different when seen under a microscope, studies have shown they start from the same cell type – the epithelial cells that line the surface of the nasopharynx.
 The treatment is also usually the same for all types of NPC.
 The stage of the cancer – how far it has grown and spread – is often more important than its type in predicting a person's outlook (prognosis).